-ICAO 295 LAN TST EALTS Handbook 2019-2020
+ICAO 295 LAN TST

+EALTS Handbook

+2021-2022

 Contents

 English for Aviation language proficiency assessment for commercial flight crew, recreational pilots and air traffic controllers for ICAO compliance.

-1 Introduction
+Introduction

 What is the English for Aviation Language Testing System The components of the EALTS

 EALTS Candidature

-Test Administration

-2 EALTS overview
+EALTS overview 2

 3 Preparing for the EALT

 The ICAO Language Proficiency Requirements EALT Format

 4 EALT test results

 EALT test scores Interpretation of EALT test scores Appealing an EALT result

-5 EALT test reports
+EALT test reports

-The Group Test Report

-The Candidate Test Report
+The Group Test Report The Candidate Test Report

-6 The period of rating validity
+The period of rating validity

 The tests of the EALT

 7 English for Aviation Language Test Overview

-8 Test of Listening
+Test of Listening

-11 Test of Speaking
+- 11 Test of Speaking

-15 EALT final ratings and overall award
+- EALT final ratings and overall award 15

-16 Candidate application and local administration
+Candidate application and local administration

-Enquiry

-Application and enrolment

-Confirmation of enrolment
+Application and enrolment Confirmation of enrolment

 Taking the test

 Receiving results

 17 Special circumstances

 Special arrangements

 Special consideration

 Malpractice

-Candidates wishing to postpone or cancel their entry Candidate's non-attendance at a scheduled test
+Candidates wishing to postpone or cancel their entry

 18 Security of the EALTS

-19 EALTS test development, research and support
+EALTS test development, research and support 19

-20 The EALTS around the world
+The EALTS around the world 20

 EALTS in use

 EALTS recognition

 EALTS Test Centres

 Expressions of interest

-21 Useful references
+Useful references 21

 22 Appendix A

 ICAO Holistic Descriptors

 ICAO Language Proficiency Rating Scale

 Introduction

 The purpose of this Handbook is to outline the key features and administrative procedures of the English for Aviation Language Testing System (EALTS) for test-takers, language trainers, administrators and other Testing System users, including national regulatory/licensing authorities, professional registration bodies, air navigation service providers, aircraft operators and air traffic control and flight training institutions.

 The Handbook provides an overview of the EALTS and its two key components, the ICAO Expert Level 6 Language Assessment (ICAO ELSA) and the English for Aviation Language Test (EALT).
 It describes in further details the component tests of the EALT and includes brief test specifications.

-NOTE: This Handbook contains only incomplete samples of the components of the tests.
-Fuller samples of the test components and additional information on all aspects of the EALTS are available through the EALTS website, www.ealts.com, or on request through EALTS Test Centres.
+PLEASE NOTE: This Handbook contains only incomplete samples of the components of the tests.
+Further demonstration materials and samples of the test components and additional information on all aspects of the EALTS are available through the EALTS website, www.ealts.com, or on request through EALTS Test Centres.

 What is the English for Aviation Language Testing System?